nodejitsu/handbook/ReadMe.md

 If you require database hosting you can create a new database instance of any of our supported databases using [jitsu](#jitsu), the [Nodejitsu Web Application](#webapp), or Nodejitsu's [API](#api).
-Cloud database hosting is currently provided by Iris Couch, Redis2Go and MongoHQ.
+Cloud database hosting is currently provided by CouchOne, Redis2Go and MongoHQ.

 ### Existing Databases